badpaybad/ffmpeg-usage-csharp/README.md

 Only support run in window cause I use ffmpeg for window.

-Check code usage in this class FfmpegSampleUsageRenderImagesToVideo
+Check code usage in this class FfmpegSampleUsageRenderImagesToVideo, Template1Builder.cs